 I am a historian of the social and cultural life of machines.
 My research focuses on the intertwined histories of nature, technology, trust, and social order in modern Europe and North America.
-I’m particularly interested in what the history of technological failures reveals about the place of machines and of machine behaviors in the culture and politics of modern societies.
+I’m particularly interested in what histories of technological failure reveal about the place of machines in the culture and politics of modern societies.

 I completed my PhD in History of Science at Harvard University and I am currently Associate Professor of History at York University in Toronto.
 From 2009-13, I served as Associate Director of York’s Institute for Science and Technology Studies (iSTS).
 I am a co-founder of Toronto’s TechnoScience Salon, a public forum for humanities-based discussions about science and technology.
 And I currently serve as an Executive Member of the Society for the History of Technology and a contributing editor for Technologies Stories.

 My first book, The Unreliable Nation: Hostile Nature and Technological Failure in the Cold War (MIT Press), won the Sidney Edelstein Prize for best scholarly work in the history of technology.
+In 2017, I received the Abbott Payson Usher Prize from the Society for the History of Technology.
 My current book project — Reliable Humans, Trustworthy Machines — is funded by a SSHRC Insight Development Grant and investigates how observers from the late-18th to the mid-20th centuries saw machine failures as a problem of the self: a problem of the kinds of people that failing machines created, or threatened, or presupposed.